duhamamdouh96/restaurant-app-4sale/README.md

 ## Clone the repository

  - Open your favorite terminal
- - Clone the repository in the work directory through the following command:
+ - Clone the repository in your working directory through the following command:

        $ git clone https://github.com/duhamamdouh96/restaurant-app-4sale.git